Using the Custom Filter Widget

 To begin filtering search results, open the widget’s Options Menu (Options) and click Configuration.

 Filter Field (text): Most often, filters operate on a specific field.
 Set the name of the indexed field to be filtered (for example, title).
-You won’t need this if the Filter Query Type is set to a type that doesn’t require a field, such as Regexp.
+This isn’t necessary if the Filter Query Type is set to a type that doesn’t require a field, such as Regexp.

 The Query String and Script queries do not require a Filter Field to be set.
 All other queries require at least one field.